chainer/chainer/docs/source/tutorial/ptb.rst

 vector of **BOS** (beginning of sentence), and :math:`{\bf x}_T` is that of **EOS** (end of sentence).

-A language model models the probability of a word occurance under the condition of its previous words in a sentence.
+A language model models the probability of a word occurrence under the condition of its previous words in a sentence.
 Let :math:`{\bf X}_{[i, j]}` be :math:`({\bf x}_i, {\bf x}_{i+1}, ..., {\bf x}_j)`, the occurrence probability of sentence :math:`\bf X` can be represented as follows:

 .. math:: P({\bf X}) = P({\bf x}_0) \prod_{t=1}^T P({\bf x}_t|{\bf X}_{[0, t-1]})

-So, the language model :math:`P({\bf X})` can be decomposed into word probablities conditioned with its previous words.
+So, the language model :math:`P({\bf X})` can be decomposed into word probabilities conditioned with its previous words.
 In this tutorial, we model :math:`P({\bf x}_t|{\bf X}_{[0, t-1]})` with a recurrent neural network to obtain a language model :math:`P({\bf X})`.